-What kind of issues might Course Reps
+What kind of issues might Course Reps have to deal with?

-- The structure of a course and the teaching methods used - Contact time and lecture times Assessment methods and weighting allocations - Lecture rooms and changes to room arrangements - Course deadlines, changes to deadlines and the amount of notice given - Facilities and resources e.g. computers, books, library opening times - Course handbooks, especially their accuracy and value - Hidden course costs Feedback and communications, including Blackboard, SOLE etc.
+- The structure of a course and the teaching methods used

+- Contact time and lecture times

+Assessment methods and

+weighting allocations

+- Lecture rooms and changes to room arrangements

+- Course deadlines, changes to deadlines and the amount of notice given

+- Facilities and resources e.g. computers, books, library opening times

+- Course handbooks, especially their accuracy and value

+- Hidden course costs

+Feedback and communications,

+including Blackboard, SOLE etc.